-- Hunsaker Lane: A modified constrained right-of-way concept, as reflected in Figure 28. - Beaver Street: A modified constrained multi-use concept, as reflected in Figure 29. - A new multi-use path along the UGB to connect Beaver Street and Wilkes Drive, as reflected in Figure 30.
+- A modified constrained right-of-way concept for the Hunsaker Lane segment of the corridor.
+This concept is reflected in Figure 28. - A modified constrained multi-use concept for the Beaver Street section of the corridor.
+This concept is reflected in Figure 29.

+• A new multi-use path along the UGB to connect Beaver Street and Wilkes Drive.
+This concept is reflected in Figure 30.